 Lexicon

-If the Lexicon has an associated Index, Lexicon.index_title must match the title of the Index object, and on the Index, lexiconName must match the name of the Lexicon object.
-If it has a Version associated with it, the title of the version should be placed in the version_titleattribute, and language of the version in theversion_lang attribute of the Lexicon.
+If the Lexicon has an associated Index, the Lexicon.index_title must match the title of the Index object.
+In addition, lexiconName must match the name of the Lexicon object on the Index.
+If the Lexicon in question has a Version associated with it, the title of the version should be placed in the version_titleattribute, and the language of the version should be noted in theversion_lang attribute of the Lexicon.

-Example of a Lexicon object in our database:
+See the following example of a Lexicon object in our database for clarification:

 {